-(Another non traditional detail we’re going with today is the wok.
-If you have it, pull it out.
-Satarash is easier to make in a wok vs pan.)
+(While we are at it, although wok is not widely used in the Balkans, if you have it pull it out!
+Satarash is easier to make in a wok than pan.)

 Although proliferation of the huge supermarket is alive and well in Sarajevo, most of the streets have their own bodegas.
 We call them granap (singular).
 Granaps vary from street to street.
 Some only sell bread and a few other items, but most have a large and – usually an unusual – inventory.
 They do have one in common, a large amount of nicknacks.
 Someone must be buying these otherwise why would they carry them, right?